Hereditary leiomyomatosis and renal cell cancer syndrome: Treatment

 Leiomyomas do not typically require treatment unless they cause pain.
 The skin lesions may be difficult to treat as they tend to recur after excision or destructive treatment.
 Drugs which affect smooth muscle contraction, such as doxazosin, nitroglycerine, nifedipine and phenoxybenzamine, may provide pain relief.

-Uterine fibroids can be treated with the same methods like sporadic uterine fibroids including antihormonal treatment, surgery or embolisation.
+Uterine fibroids can be treated with the same methods as sporadic uterine fibroids including anti-hormonal treatment, surgery, or embolisation.
 Substantially elevated risk of progression to or independent development of uterine leiomyosarcoma has been reported which may influence treatment methods.

 The predisposition to renal cell cancer calls for screening and, if necessary, urological management.

-Topical lidocaine patches have been reported to decrease in severity and frequency of pain cutaneous leiomyomas.
+Topical lidocaine patches have been reported to decrease the severity and frequency of pain associated with cutaneous leiomyomas.

 Prognosis

-A 2006 review stated that RS often leads renal cancer between ages 30–50.
+A 2006 review stated that Reed's Syndrome often is the leading cause of renal cancer between ages 30–50.
 Renal cancer kills about 1 in 3 people, but 5-year survival rates improved between 1974–1976 and 1995–2000, from 52% to 64%.